 Sharp Accurate Jab

-Inoue will tend to use light quick soft jabs 2-3 at time (A technique Lomachenko also likes to use), this very much helps him set up a stronger powerful jab which in turn helps Inoue fire a straight right, hook or upper cut on his opponent head or high guard.
+Inoue will tend to use light quick soft jabs 2-3 at a time (A technique Lomachenko also likes to use), this very much helps him set up a stronger powerful jab which in turn helps Inoue fires a straight right, hook, or uppercut on his opponent head or high guard.

-He will also throw straight jabs to the body to change up his rhythm when he applying pressure.
+He will also throw straight jabs to the body to change up his rhythm when he applies pressure.

 Check out this great short video by toe2toe boxing below to see Inoue put his jab in action.